thothsjudge/RSClarity/README.md

 https://thothsjudge.github.io/RSClarity/

+GLOBAL HOTKEYS (F4–F6) ONLY WORK WHEN RUN AS ADMINISTRATOR.

 ----------------------------------------------------------------------------------------------------------------------------------------------
 # RSClarity
 RSClarity is a desktop automation tool that simulates repeatable mouse actions with human-like timing.
 Configure CPS ranges, run duration, and action limits, record your own CPS, target a custom screen area, and use the built-in calculator—plus Anti-Detection, jitter and configurable click rates.  and global hotkeys for precise, flexible control.
 It is designed for stress-testing, repetitive workflows, and input automation on Windows.